webfansplz/vite-plugin-vue-devtools/README.md

 ### Assets

-Assets tab that shows all your static assets (vite config.publicDir only now) and their information.
+Assets tab that shows all your static assets and their information.
 You can open the asset in the browser or download it.

 <img src="./assets/assets.png" />